Wavergg/portfolio-vue3/README.md

 # portfolio-vue3
-A portfolio website created by using vue 3
+My portfolio website that is created by using vue 3

 # Installing Dependencies
 To be sure the course files work correctly on your computer, you will need to: